-In the months ahead, I know there will be many questions about priorities and process for public services and the ways in which we all respond.
-My team and I will continue to support public bodies and will pause our monitoring work for the time being to give public services the space they need to focus on responding to the rapidly evolving impact that the virus is having on every public service.
+I know there will be many questions about priorities and process for public services and the ways in which we all respond.
+My team and I will continue to support public bodies and have paused our monitoring work for the time being to give public services the space they need to focus on responding to the impact the virus is having.

-At the beginning of the pandemic I paused the section 20 review into procurement which I triggered on 9th March but am currently working with those subject to the review to obtain further information from them to identify how they can improve their approaches.
-Whilst being mindful of the many challenges public bodies are facing currently, ensuring they are effectively using the power of their public spend to support a green and just recovery.
+At the beginning of the pandemic I paused the section 20 review into procurement, which I triggered on 9th March 2020.
+However, I am currently working with those subject to the review to obtain further information from them to identify how they can improve their approaches.
+Whilst being mindful of the many challenges public bodies are facing currently, ensuring they are effectively using the power of their public spend to support a green and just recovery is critical.

 In terms of reporting duties on public bodies, we are not expecting public bodies to produce annual reports on their progress whilst they are dealing with this crisis.

-Whilst we will be giving public bodies the space to deal with the current emergency, what I think is becoming clearer, day by day, is that whilst we must respond to the urgent matters at hand, long-term thinking has never been more vital.
+While we will be giving public bodies the space to deal with the current emergency, it has become clear thinking long-term has never been more vital.

 Examples of some of the positive examples and opportunities taken to build a better future post COVID-19

 Berlin has trialled a temporary widening of two cycle lanes, arguing it would help cyclists keep the required 1.5 metre distance apart while car traffic was down.
 The pilot scheme was a success as cyclist safety improved while not hindering traffic.